ma-ha/rest-web-ui/html/modules/pong-help/README.md

 The content of the help dialog DIV will be filled GET request to <code><nowiki>/svc/<resourceUrl/help</nowiki></code>.

+## Show JSON config
+You can specify to show the JSON config of a view (rowID/colID):

+	"actions" : [ '''{ "actionName": "My Simple Help", "type": "pong-help" "param":{"showConfig":"bla"} }''', ... ]

 ## CSS
 All you need to know, that the the content of the help in embedded in a DIV of class <code>pong-help</code>